 A lot of work has gone on under the hood to improve the readability of text when working with different display densities and resolutions.

-Both text and the cursors looks larger and clearer reducing the occasional moire in v11 on the QHD display panels still staunchly adopted by makes such as Eizo and NEC in their wide-gamut monitors, and is still legible on 5K panels used at their native resolutions like that used on the Apple 5K iMac and iMacPro models.
-Although that was always an unfair criticism leveled at previous versions, in my view.
+Both text and the cursors look larger and clearer reducing the occasional moire in v11 on the QHD display panels still staunchly adopted by makes such as Eizo and NEC in their wide-gamut monitors and are still legible on 5K panels used at their native resolutions like that used on the Apple 5K iMac and iMacPro models.
+Although that was always an unfair criticism levelled at previous versions, in my view.

-Copying adjustments between images has always included compositional changes by default but now from version 12 you can now exclude them.
-It’s not just compositional elements that can be excluded, the Spot removal option is a manually selected option now but it seems that was changed silently in 11.3, or be maybe even earlier.
-Such bespoke control is all down to the one of Capture One’s most underestimated tools, the Adjustments Clipboard.
+Copying adjustments between images has always included compositional changes by default but now from version 12, you can exclude them.
+It’s not just compositional elements that can be excluded, the Spot removal option is manually selected now but it seems that was changed silently in 11.3, or maybe even earlier.
+Such bespoke control is all down to one of Capture One’s most underestimated tools, the Adjustments Clipboard.

-If you want only to recover details in a certain range of shadows or make a color correction to mid and quarter-tones then this is the tool to use to make the selection.
-It can even be combined with the radial and linear gradient masking tools as well, just make sure you can see the mask while making the selection – the greyscale mask is useful than the standard one.
+If you want only to recover details in a certain range of shadows or make a colour correction to mid and quarter-tones then this is the tool to use to make the selection.
+It can even be combined with the radial and linear gradient masking tools as well, just make sure you can see the mask while making the selection – the greyscale mask is more useful in this instance than the standard one.
 You can even copy the luma range between images, making the selection dynamic and especially useful when working on a sequence of similar images.
-Like other tools in Capture One it’s non destructive in use and can be altered at any time.
+Like other tools in Capture One, it’s non-destructive in use and can be altered at any time.

 Take a look at this tutorial from Phase One :